danielvigaru/truncate-text-between-words/README.md

 Truncates the text at the last space before the given length.
-Adds "..." to show that the text is truncated.
+Adds "..." to indicate that the text is truncated.

 ```javascript
 import truncateText from "truncate-text-between-words";